Skip to content

 The Disposables

 Disposables are everywhere in a VSCode extension.
-You have to store all of them to ExtensionContext.subscriptions, or dispose them manually.
+You have to store all of them in ExtensionContext.subscriptions, or dispose them manually.

 When to Initialize